AWS-FCJ-AmazonQ-Workshop/Amazon-Q-Series/Getting-Started-with-AmazonQ-Developer/content/3-getting-started/1-in-visual-studio-code/_index.md

 ### Authenticate

-You have 2 options to sign-in and this blog explores both the authentication methods:
+You have 2 options to sign-in and this workshop explores both the authentication methods:

 1. with [Builder ID](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/builder-id.html) for Individual users with Free Tier
 2. with [AWS IAM Identity Center](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/sso-credentials.html) for Professional users with Pro Tier